 The ARB listens to both the taxpayer and chief appraiser before making a decision.
 It is not a case of the taxpayer against the ARB and the chief appraiser.

 Appraisal district staff must take an oath to tell the truth.
 The ARB will ask you to take an oath as well, either by swearing or by affirming, before you present evidence.
-Should you refuse to take the oath, the ARB will note this fact and may take it into account as it weighs the evidence.
+All testimony must be given under oath.

 What should you do about errors found after the filing deadline?